RSamaium/RPG-JS/readme.md

 because, there are still several parts to realize

 * Put unit tests
-* Admin Front
-* Battle System (continuous development)
+* Battle System (A-RPG System)
 * Must complete the main menu
+* Chat GUI

+Planned for the Beta version

 * Provide the means to customize data sharing with the client
-* Chat GUI
+* Admin Front
 * Guild GUI

 ## Documentation